-On the 9th May The Centre co-hosted the workshop “Patient data and tissue samples – benefits, barriers and concerns” along with Use MY Data, Independent Cancer Patient’s Voice (ICPV) and the NCRI’s Cellular & Molecular Pathology (CM-Path) initiative.
+On 9th May, 2017, the UKCRC TDCC co-hosted the workshop ‘Patient data and tissue samples – benefits, barriers and concerns’ along with Use MY Data<, Independent Cancer Patient’s Voice (ICPV) and the NCRI’s Cellular & Molecular Pathology (CM-Path) initiative.
 The event was a good opportunity to delve into the issues associated with tissue sample and data donation for research.

-Chris Carrigan of Use My Data opened the day which was followed by an expert panel who introduced the sample to data pathway, beginning with the Patient:
+Chris Carrigan,use My Data opened the day which was followed by an expert panel who introduced the sample to data pathway, beginning with the Patient:

-- Hilary Stobart, a patient advocate of ICPV and use MY data, kicked off the session by stating “Tissue donation always starts with me”and walking us through her journey from a donor to a Biobank volunteer.
+• Hilary Stobart, a patient advocate of ICPV and use MY data, kicked off the session by stating ‘Tissue donation always starts with me’ and walking us through her journey from a donor to a human sample resource volunteer.

-- Dr James Flanagan, Senior Lecturer at Imperial College London, explained his research on epigenetics including the importance of experimenting on human tissue.
+• Dr James Flanagan, Senior Lecturer, Imperial College London, explained his research on epigenetics including the importance of experimenting on human tissue.

 The panel were then grilled by the audience who had plenty of questions on the pathway.

-Dr Vicky Chico (left), A Law Lecturer from the University of Sheffield opened the second session with a talk on “Using and disclosing confidential patient information and the English common law: what are the information requirements of a valid consent?”
+Victoria Chico (left), lecturer of law, University of Sheffield opened the second session with a talk on ‘Using and disclosing confidential patient information and the English common law: what are the information requirements of a valid consent?’.
 This outlined different legal basis for consent and the advantages and disadvantages of them.
-Amanda Hunn, joint head of policy at the Health Research Authority, presented their plans to open public dialogue on consent for tissue and linked patient data.
+Amanda Hunn, Joint Head of Policy, Health Research Authority, presented their plans to open public dialogue on consent for tissue and linked patient data.
 A series of further workshops will be hosted later in the year in order to gauge public opinion on the matter.

 Finally, Amanda Gibbon, member of Human Tissue Authority (HTA), explained the history and remit of the HTA with her talk on consent and the HTA.